robotics-upo/ars548_ros/Readme.md

 ================
 Introduction:
 ---
+This is a ROS 2 driver for the Continental ARS_548 Radar4d created by the Service Robotics Lab from the Pablo de Olavide University (Spain).

 This driver is used to connect with the ARS_548_RDI radar  and get all of the data it sends.

 First of all, this driver connects with the radar via Ethernet.\